 Dues are $2,500 for an individual or $3,000 for dual.
 Additionally, a base MoMA membership at the Individual level or above is required to join.
 Membership is subject to approval, and there are restrictions regarding participation by arts professionals.
 For more information, please email firstname.lastname@example.org or call (212) 708-9702.

 The Photography Council

-The Photography Council, established in 1986, is an association of collectors and those who are seriously interested in the art of photography and in the Museum’s photography program.
-Four events each year, along with a range of informal exchanges, enable members to deepen their involvement with the medium and the broader photography community, and to foster relationships with MoMA’s Department of Photography.
-For more information, please call (212) 708-9406.
+The Photography Council, established in 1986, is an association of those who are seriously interested in the medium and in the Museum’s photography program.
+Events organized by the Department of Photography, along with a range of informal exchanges, enable members to deepen their involvement with photography and the broader artistic community, and to foster relationships with the Department.
+Annual contributions are devoted to the acquisition of works for the Museum’s photography collection.

 The Contemporary Arts Council

-Established in 1949 by Mrs. John D. Rockefeller, III, The Contemporary Arts Council was designed to actively involve the Museum’s members in contemporary-art appreciation.
-More than six decades later, the CAC is recognized as one of MoMA’s most important sources of support for the exhibition, acquisition, and study of contemporary art.
-Members enjoy a broad range of special programming, which includes private curatorial tours of Museum exhibitions, talks with contemporary artists at galleries and in their studios, private receptions at collectors’ homes, day trips, and more.
-Membership is by invitation, and there are restrictions regarding art professionals.
+Established in 1949 by Mrs. John D. Rockefeller III, The Contemporary Arts Council was designed to actively involve the Museum’s members in the appreciation of contemporary art.
+More than 65 years later, the CAC is recognized as one of MoMA’s most important sources of support for the exhibition, acquisition, and study of contemporary art.
+Members enjoy a broad range of special programming, which includes private curator-led tours of the Museum’s exhibitions and collection, talks with contemporary artists at galleries and in their studios, receptions at collectors’ homes, travel opportunities, and more.

 The Director’s Council